MisterKirill/MisterKirill/README.md

 ### Hi there 👋

-My name is Kirill and I code in Go and Typescript.
+My name is Kirill and I code in Go, Python and Typescript.

 Currently working on [Flowee](https://github.com/flowee-ru)